martvu/GameRater/README.md

 End-to-end testing is done with Cypress.
 For testing, we use a test database, so the server must be started in "test" mode and client must run in dev mode.

-To start the server in "test" mode, run the following in server folder:
+To start the test server, run the following in server folder:

 ```
 npm run testserver
 ```